PreethiBukka/Final-Project/README.md

-depending on the type of institution online or offline, student economical background, student participation in the curricular activities, instructor’s role etc.In this paper we are implementing 3 types of features selection methods Correlation matrix, Univariate feature selection and wrapper methods.
+depending on the type of institution online or offline, student economical background, student participation in the curricular activities, instructor’s role etc.In this paper we are implementing 3 types of features selection methods Correlation matrix, Univariate feature selection and wrapper methods.
 These methods are implemented using scikit-learn library.
 After applying the feature selection methods classification of student data into drop out or consistent is performed using machine learning algorithms